claytongulick/json-patch-rules/README.md

 }
 ```

-if specified, the "value" property will always be interpreted as a regular expression.
+if the "value" property exists and is a string, it will always be interpreted as a regular expression.
+Otherwise, a strict equality comparison will be used.

 "from" and "path" will also be intpreted as a regular expression if the first two characters are "^/".
 Since all valid JSON Pointer paths begin with "/", "^/" indicates that a RegEx should be applied to match the path starting with "/".